 While in Lumbini, we’ll also take a drive (90 minutes) to Tilaurakot, a site that many people believe is the true location of Kapilavastu, the kingdom where Siddhartha spent his first 29 years.
 Standing on the ruins of the ancient city walls and looking out at the countryside, one can only imagine what Prince Siddhartha might have been feeling as he left his family and embarked on his quest for liberation.

-If you wish to visit the Taj Mahal, or perhaps explore the beauty of Nepal’s mountains, national parks & wildlife, and rich culture, let us help!
+Our journey ends on the morning of the 15th in Lumbini.
+If you wish to explore the beauty of Nepal’s mountains, national parks & wildlife, and rich culture, let us help!
 We can even arrange a private trip to Bhutan, a short and scenic flight from Kathmandu.

 Please click the title of the desired tab to open it.

 This journey is $4499 USD per person (double occupancy).

 The single supplement for this trip is $995 (please keep reading for information about the single supplement). .

 This price only covers journey within India and Nepal, not international airfare (for a full list of inclusions, please see below).